rockdaboot/wget2/docs/wget2_manual.md

 * -nc, --no-clobber

-  If a file is downloaded more than once in the same directory, Wget's behavior depends on a few options, including -nc.
+  If a file is downloaded more than once in the same directory, Wget2's behavior depends on a few options, including -nc.
 In certain cases, the local file will be clobbered, or overwritten, upon repeated download.
 In other cases it will be preserved.

-  When running Wget without -N, -nc, -r, or -p, downloading the same file in the same directory will result in the original copy of file being preserved and the second copy being named file.1.
+  When running Wget2 without -N, -nc, -r, or -p, downloading the same file in the same directory will result in the original copy of file being preserved and the second copy being named file.1.
 If that file is downloaded yet again, the third copy will be named file.2, and so on.
 (This is also the behavior with -nd, even if -r or -p are in effect.)
-When -nc is specified, this behavior is suppressed, and Wget will refuse to download newer copies of file.
+When -nc is specified, this behavior is suppressed, and Wget2 will refuse to download newer copies of file.
 Therefore, ""no-clobber"" is actually a misnomer in this mode---it's not clobbering that's prevented (as the numeric suffixes were already preventing clobbering), but rather the multiple version saving that's prevented.

-  When running Wget with -r or -p, but without -N, -nd, or -nc, re-downloading a file will result in the new copy simply overwriting the old.
+  When running Wget2 with -r or -p, but without -N, -nd, or -nc, re-downloading a file will result in the new copy simply overwriting the old.
 Adding -nc will prevent this behavior, instead causing the original version to be preserved and any newer copies on the server to be ignored.

-  When running Wget with -N, with or without -r or -p, the decision as to whether or not to download a newer copy of a file depends on the local and remote timestamp and size of the file.  -nc may not be specified at the same time as -N.
+  When running Wget2 with -N, with or without -r or -p, the decision as to whether or not to download a newer copy of a file depends on the local and remote timestamp and size of the file.  -nc may not be specified at the same time as -N.